terais-eu/terais-eu/content/authors/stefan-wermter/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: |
-  Founding Director the Italian Institute of Technology and full professor of bioengineering at the University of Genoa.
+  Full Professor and Head of Knowledge Technology Institute at University of Hamburg, Germany.

 # List each interest with a dash
 # interests: